 Amenities: 78 campsites, sand beach, boat launch, flush and vault toilets, pay telephone, trailer dumping station, recycling center, hot showers.

 Boating: Motor boats, rowboats, and canoes allowed.
 Canoe and kayak rentals and a boat launch are available.

 Fishing: Fish include: walleye, rainbow trout, brown trout, lake trout, smallmouth bass, brown bullhead, perch, rock bass, and white fish.

 Hiking: Panther Mountain Echo Cliffs: 3/4 mile long trail to 700 ft. cliffs.
 Trailhead is near Little Sand Point.
 T Lake Trail begins at Poplar Point Campground.
 It is a 5 mile trek to T Lake at an elevation of 2460 feet.

 Junior Naturalist Program: Our campgrounds become an outdoor classroom for young children (5-13) and their families.
 Enjoy games and activities to earn a beautiful embroidered patch.

-Area Attractions: Shopping, restaurants, a movie theatre, and golf course are nearby.
+Area Attractions: Shopping, restaurants, and golf course are nearby.

 Historic Interest: Development of this campground began in 1951 and opened to the public in 1953.